ansonyuu/levers/levers/digital-nomad-visa.md

 type: [Capacity building, Execution]
 ---

-## About the co-author
+## Contributors

 [Joel Burke](https://www.linkedin.com/in/joelburke1/) is an AI Fellow in the U.S. Senate who previously worked in public and private sector roles in Silicon Valley, Berlin, and Estonia.
 He was one of the initial creators of Colombia’s digital nomad visa and is a proponent of using innovative governance solutions to address concrete needs.

-[Kelvin Yu](https://www.kelv.me/) works on AI and R&D policy in Congress.
+[Kelvin Yu](https://www.kelv.me/) most recently worked on AI and R&D policy in Congress.
 He previously built, invested, and advised technology startups, mostly in the Bay Area.
 All views presented here are personal and do not represent the views of Congress or the Federal government.

 ## Key things to know